Morsmalleo/AhMyth/README.md

 2. ```cd AhMyth/AhMyth-Server```
 3. ```chmod +x AhMyth-Parrot.sh```
 4. ```sudo ./AhMyth-Parrot.sh```
-###### Once the installer file has finished it will prompt you to change your java version
+###### Once the installer has installed AhMyth and its prerequisites, it will prompt you to change your java version
-5.  ```Select the corresponding number for Java 8 openjdk or Java 11 openjdk``` - Example: `0`
+5.  ```Select the corresponding number for Java 11 openjdk``` - Example: `0`

-###### Once the installer file has finished installing everything, it will ask you if you want to create a system shortcut to be able to launch AhMyth from anywhere in the terminal or desktop.
+###### Once the installer has installed AhMyth and its prerequisites, it will ask you if you want to create a `system shortcut` to be able to launch AhMyth from anywhere in the terminal or desktop.
 - if you chose Yes for system shortcut - type ```ahmyth``` anywhere in your terminal to launch AhMyth
 - if you chose No for system shortcut - type ```npm start``` inside the `AhMyth-Server` folder